kamerlinlab/KIN/README.md

    [The folder has its own readme with more detailed information](https://github.com/kamerlinlab/tools-project/tree/main/comparative_data#readme)

+## How to use KIN
+   We formulated a set of Jupyter notebooks that provide examples of KIN application and follow-up analysis.

+   [**shared_network.ipynb**](https://github.com/kamerlinlab/KIN/blob/main/contact_analysis/shared_network.ipynb) - Example workflow for the formation of the conserved interaction network, missing interaction network from both MD and crystal structure data.
+It also contains some visual techniques to compare the performance of the two.

 ## License and Disclaimer

 This software is published under a GNU General Public License v2.0.